Bidhanrai/Bidhanrai/README.md

 I am Bidhan, a cross platform Mobile App Developer.

 - I Develop Android and iOS apps with Flutter
-- I am currently exploring native technologies more (Swift, Kotlin)
+- I am currently exploring native technologies more (Swift, SwiftUi, Kotlin)

 <!-- **Bidhanrai/Bidhanrai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.